MDBox/ksp-deepengine/README.md

 ## Objectives
 * Provide and share knowledge with everyone
-* Create and innovative new deep learning networks
+* Create and innovate new deep learning networks
-* Excite people to join and have fun
+* Excite people to learn and have fun

 ## Overview